This article explains everything you need to know about the Raspberry Pi camera autofocus.

 - Sensor – Yes.
 They have CMOS image sensors.

-- Focus motor – No. The V1.3 is glued and fixed.
+- Focus motor – The V1.3 is glued and fixed.
 The V2 and HQ need manual work.
+All V3 cameras come with autofocus lenses, so yes.

-The official Raspberry Pi cameras are not designed with autofocus in mind, instead, they just meet the basic needs.
+The first 3 official Raspberry Pi cameras are not designed with autofocus in mind, instead, they just meet the basic needs.

 The idea of the basic needs goes like this: You can get a clear picture with manual focus.
 The focus motors and control system not only add to the complexity but also add to the cost.
 Not everyone needs that.
 No need to meet all autofocus prerequisites.